-Future Financial Challenge and Corporate Risks 2017/18 - 2020/21
+Future Financial Challenge and Corporate Risks 2018/19 - 2019/20

 The Authority continues to face significant financial challenges over the next few years as the Government seeks to balance public spending as a whole.
 Between 2011/12 and 2015/16 the Authority had already identified savings of over £25m to meet the challenge from cuts in Government grants over that period.
 Following the announcement of the 2016/17 - 2019/20 Local Government Finance Settlement the Authority faces a significant reduction in the level of government grant support in 2016/17 and in each year up to and including 2019/20.
-The reduction in Government support over this period has meant the Authority faces at least an £11.0m financial challenge, assuming all budget assumptions remain valid.
-The Authority approved a financial plan to meet this challenge at the budget meeting on 25th February 2016 (2016/17 Budget) and ratified its decision at the Budget meeting on 23rd February 2017 (2017/18 Budget).
+The reduction in Government support over this period has meant the Authority faces at least an £11m financial challenge, assuming all budget assumptions remain valid.
+The Authority approved a financial plan to meet this challenge at the budget meeting on 23rd February 2017 (2017/18 Budget) and ratified its decision at the Budget meeting on 22rd February 2018 (2018/19 Budget).

 The Authority has planned prudently to minimise the impact on frontline services and has made significant efficiency savings, cut management costs and reduced support services.
 However, as a direct consequence of the scale of Government cuts to date there has been an inevitable impact on frontline services.
 Already the Authority has seen the number of fire appliances in Merseyside reduce from 42 to only 22 plus 4 retained pumps, which equates to 38% overall reduction in appliance availability since 2010.
-In addition the number of firefighters has fallen from over 1,200 firefighters to 660, a 45% reduction in firefighters over the same period and this number will fall to 620 by 2018.
-Following the closure of Allerton community fire station the Authority has 25 community fire stations with a variety of duty systems.
+In addition the number of firefighters has fallen from over 1,000 firefighters in 2010 to 620 by 2018.
+The Authority will see the number of community fire stations reduce from 26 wholetime stations in 2010 to 22 with a variety of duty systems by 2019.
 These stations act as hubs for providing services to our communities.
-As a consequence of Government grant cuts to date the Authority has approved plans to merge a number of the stations which will see the total reduce to 22 over the next year or two.

-The IRMP and the Authority's financial plan recognise that it will take a number of years to deliver these front line savings and in the interim the Chief Fire Officer will therefore need to manage staff dynamically to ensure in cash terms the firefighter savings are being delivered.
+The IRMP and the Authority's financial plan recognise that it will take a number of years to deliver these front line savings and, in the interim, the Chief Fire Officer will therefore need to manage staff dynamically to ensure in cash terms the firefighter savings are being delivered.